Natalie Wood: Death

+Wood claimed Davern “said it appeared to him as though RJ [Wagner] shoved her away and she went overboard.
+Dennis panicked and RJ said, 'Leave her there.
+Teach her a lesson.'
+Dennis said he was very panicky that he was sitting and RJ kept drinking and kept drinking.
+And he'd say, 'Come on, let's get her.'
+And he said RJ was in such a foul mood, at that point, that he then shut up and was waiting for when, when are they gonna go to her rescue, until all the sound stopped."
+Walken hired a lawyer, cooperated with the investigation, and was not considered a suspect by authorities.

-In 2012, Los Angeles County Chief Coroner Lakshmanan Sathyavagiswaran amended Wood's death certificate and changed the cause of death from accidental drowning to "drowning and other undetermined factors".
+In 2012, Los Angeles County Chief Coroner Lakshmanan Sathyavagiswaran amended Wood's death certificate and changed the cause of death from accidental drowning to "drowning and other undetermined factors."
 The amended document included a statement that it is "not clearly established" how Wood ended up in the water.
 Detectives instructed the coroner's office not to discuss or comment on the case.

-On January 14, 2013, the Los Angeles County coroner's office offered a 10-page addendum to Wood's autopsy report.
+In January 2013, the Los Angeles County coroner's office offered a 10-page addendum to Wood's autopsy report.
 The addendum stated that Wood might have sustained some of the bruises on her body before she went into the water, but that this could not be definitively determined.
-Forensic pathologist Michael Hunter speculated that Wood was particularly susceptible to bruising because she had taken the drug Synthroid.
-In 2020, a medical doctor and former intern of Noguchi at the time of Wood's death stated that the bruises were substantial and fitting for someone being thrown out of a boat.
+Forensic pathologist Michael Hunter speculated that Wood was particularly susceptible to bruising because she had taken the drug levothyroxine.
+In 2020, a medical doctor and former intern of Noguchi at the time of Wood's death stated that the bruises were substantial and consistent with someone being thrown out of a boat.
 He claimed that he made those observations to Noguchi.

 In February 2018, Wagner was named a person of interest by the police in the investigation.
 The police stated that they know that Wagner was the last person to be with Wood before she disappeared.
-In a 2018 report, the Los Angeles Times cited the coroner's report from 2013 saying that Wood had unexplained fresh bruising on her right forearm, left wrist, and right knee, a scratch on her neck, and a superficial scrape on her forehead.
+In a 2018 article, the Los Angeles Times, citing the coroner's report from 2013, reported that Wood had unexplained fresh bruising on her right forearm, her left wrist, and her right knee, a scratch on her neck, and a superficial scrape on her forehead.
 Officials said that it is possible that she was assaulted before she drowned.

 Portrayals in film

 The 2004 TV film The Mystery of Natalie Wood chronicles Wood's life and career.
-It was partly based on the biographies Natasha: the Biography of Natalie Wood by Suzanne Finstad and Natalie & R.J. by Warren G. Harris.
 Justine Waddell portrays Wood.